abgag70/blog/articles/test.md

 #### Setting up the Javascript interface

-But first, since the goal is to reproduce this behavior in Javascript, we start by creating a function called ```maxLipoPlusTr``` that will be able to minimize any numerical Javascript function (i.e. that takes in and returns a numerical value.
+But first, since the goal is to reproduce this behavior in Javascript, we start by creating a function called ```maxLipoPlusTr``` that will be able to minimize any numerical Javascript function (i.e. that takes in and returns a numerical value).
 Here's what we want it to look like.

 ```js
 import { maxLipoPlusTr } from "./max-lipo-plus-tr.js"